 Recorded Session.
 This is part of a Rewilding Series of workshops designed educate, inspire, and practice with you.
-You'll learn how to create a rewilding practice and reconnect with nature in everyday life.
-The upcoming workshop is on Cold Habituation and will be Live with Barefoot Sue on January 20 at 12 Noon ET!
 Get ready to love the cold!

 Barefoot Sue went Viral on TikTok teaching the audience about the benefits of barefooting, especially during the pandemic.
 One video reached 9.6 M views!

 Who Is Barefoot Sue?

 Viral on TikTok 9.5 M views & YouTube 1.7 M views & a Guest on The Doctors TV